PaperMC/docs/docs/paper/dev/api/components.md

 Previously, text was a linear structure with the only formatting options being confusing symbols like `§c` and `§k` to control basic colors and styles of text.
 Components are a tree-like structure which inherit style and colors from their parents.
-The docs mentioned above contain examples of this.

 Components have several types which do different things than just display raw text, like translating text to the client's language based on a key, or showing a client-specific keybind